 Disability Advisory Service

 3 Worcester Street, Oxford, OX1 2BX

 Telephone: 01865 280459

 The course has five taught elements which are delivered in weekend units of two, three or four days’ duration.
-In 2017-2018 the dates will be determined shortly.
+The dates for 2017-2018 are:

 Introduction to the course